-Don't Drink and Ride
+Don't Drink or Use Drugs and Ride

-Alcohol and riding don't mix.
+Alcohol or drugs and riding don't mix.
 Even one alcoholic drink can reduce your ability to respond to changing conditions, and your reaction time gets worse with every additional drink.
-Don't drink and ride, and don't let your friends drink and ride either.
+The same is true for drug use.
+Don't drink or use and ride, and don't let your friends do it either your vehicle or install accessories that would make your vehicle unsafe (▶ P. 13).